CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Howto_guides_examples.md

 The following guides provide examples to help you understand how to perform the most common tasks involved in assessing the genetic diversity indicators.

+If you have a question that is not answered in these how to guides, please post it on the [Genetic Indicators Google Group](https://groups.google.com/g/genetic-indicators-project), and a member will try to answer you as soon as posible.